MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-linux.md

 When choosing your client machine, consider:

 1. If the client machine should be recoverable in case of a disaster.
-2. If you need your client machine to be highly available.
-3. How you will connect to the client machine and how the machine will interact with your cluster.
+2. How you will connect to the client machine and how the machine will interact with your cluster.

 ## Install in a connected environment